Stevensavarin/Python_and_databases/README.md

 when i was solving different problems and there are different functionalities that can be added or changed in the project, it does not have a specific order. it is only a guide that I created to keep track and notes of the project, it is important that you create your own guides and go solving different problems by yourself and thus gain experience, but I leave it as part of what I did.
+I also let the list of the packages installed in my env(environment) at the time I created the project.

 in the folder "Postgres" there is another project but using the postgres database.
+I also let the list of the packages installed in my env(environment) at the time I created the project.

+In the folder "SQLAlchemy"
+I also let the list of the packages installed in my env(environment) at the time I created the project.